 Tracking Alumni in Social-Impact Jobs

-The MNC provides reports at four-month intervals that cumulatively help partner schools keep track of their alumni working for nonprofits or social-purpose for-profits.
+The MNC provides reports at six-month intervals that cumulatively help partner schools keep track of their alumni working for nonprofits or social-purpose for-profits.